RadarML/nrdk/docs/tss/index.md

     a directory with 20k total files on a SMB share).
 You may want to cache the index or save them to disk somewhere!

-**Compute Statistics**: we provide a all-inclusive [`dataframe_from_index`][tss.dataframe_from_index] function which returns a dataframe containing summary statistics for the specified index, given a key of interest and baseline method.
+**Compute Statistics**: we provide a all-inclusive [`dataframe_from_index`][nrdk.tss.dataframe_from_index] function which returns a dataframe containing summary statistics for the specified index, given a key of interest and baseline method.

 ```python
 experiments = ["small/p10", "small/p20", "small/p50", "small/base"]